garvit3835/how-to-guides/mergequeue/how-to-guides/pause-unpause-queues-via-api.md

 # Pause / Unpause Queues via API

-[Pausing a queue](../concepts/paused-queues.md) allows you to control whether PRs should be merged to a certain branches.
+[<mark style="color:blue;">Pausing a queue</mark>](../concepts/paused-queues.md) allows you to control whether PRs should be merged to a certain branches.

 ### Pausing all queues in a repository

 You can prevent all PRs from merging in a repository.
-A repository can be paused from the [repositories page](https://app.aviator.co/github/repos) or using the API:
+A repository can be paused from the [<mark style="color:blue;">repositories page</mark>](https://app.aviator.co/github/repos) or using the API:

 ```bash
 curl -X POST \